ctlab/parallel-rearrangements/README.md

 More strictly, our goal is to find characters which are non-convex on a phylogenetic tree, or in other words characters with homoplasy.
 Homoplasy is when a character state has been gained independently in separate lineages over the course of evolution.
-You can see an example of convex and non-convex below:
+You can see an example of convex and non-convex characters below:

 Non-convex character <br> (character with homoplasy) |  Convex character <br> (homoplasy-free character) :-------------------------:|:-------------------------:
 ![](figs/example-non-convex.svg)  |  ![](figs/example-convex.svg)

 ## Methods
-This method takes synteny blocks and phylogenetic tree for some stamps as input and Method consist of two main parts:
+This method takes synteny blocks and phylogenetic tree for some strains as input and Method consist of two main parts:
 1. Constructing characters and them states (~colors of leaves):
     * Balanced rearrangements (focused in inversions) — search pattern in multiple breakpoint graph;